 On September 4, 2019, Nikon introduced the seventh lens for its new full-frame Nikon Z Cameras.
 It is Nikon NIKKOR Z 24mm f/1.8 S, and in this Nikkor Z 24mm f/1.8 S review, we will try to find all the disadvantages and advantages of this new lens.

-This novelty lens has received the classic body design, characteristic of all Line S lenses, and accordingly the same materials of manufacture.
+This novelty lens has received the classic body design, characteristic of S lenses, and accordingly the same materials of manufacture.
 The lens base is made of metal, which creates a secure attachment to the bayonet, and a rubber O-ring is provided around the bayonet mount for tightness.

-The body of our hero is completely protected from dust and moisture, Nikon demonstrates this with the following illustration:
+The body of our hero is completely protected from dust and moisture; Nikon demonstrates this with the following illustration:

-However, when working in frost without gloves it will be uncomfortable due to the fact that it is still metal.
+However, when working in frost without gloves, it will be uncomfortable because it is still metal.
 The rest of the body parts are made of plastic.
-The kit comes with a plastic petal hood, which is more designed to protect the front lens rather than from stray light.
+The kit comes with a plastic petal hood, which is more designed to protect the front lens than stray light.

 The weight has increased by almost 100 grams and the length by 23mm.
-These are quite tangible changes, but this is due not only to the fact that the optical scheme has changed here, but also to the materials of manufacture – the body of the Nikkor F representative is made entirely of plastic, except for the bayonet mount itself.
+These are pretty tangible changes, but this is due not only to the fact that the optical scheme has changed here but also to the materials of manufacture – the body of the Nikkor F representative is made entirely of plastic, except for the bayonet mount itself.